Description

 No distortion.
 Only music.

 The components in my modest system have been the same for the last five years.
 Yet, the SQ has continually improved.
-Thanks to continually cleaning up the power - via power conditioning, upgraded power supplies, quality cabling, grounding, etc, More info here
+Thanks to continually cleaning up the power - via power conditioning, upgraded linear power supplies (LPS's), quality cabling, grounding, etc, More info here

 - - - - - - -